gregoil/rotest/docs/intro/basic_usage.rst

       21:46:20 : Finalizing 'AnonymousSuite' test runner
       21:46:20 : Finalizing test 'AnonymousSuite'

-Alternatively, you can skip importing and using rotest.core.runner.main, and use the built-in tests discoverer:
+Alternatively, you can skip importing and using :func:`rotest.main`, and use the built-in tests discoverer:

 .. code-block:: console